Vishu-221b/Note-Maker/README.md

 1. Clone this repository.
 2. Navigate to the project directory.
 3. Run `npm install` to install dependencies.
-4. Run `npm start` to start the development server.
+4. Run `npm run dev` to start the development server.

 ## Usage